The Insulators of Andrew Gibson

 my favorite shapes, right from the beginning when I discovered Milhollands and saw the

 amazing variety of designs.
 The rest of them I just like!
-When I moved (almost 7 years ago, now),
+When I moved (around 2001),

 the Rogue's Gallery